expo/expo-2d-context/README.md

 # expo-2d-context
-A pure-js implementation of the W3C's Canvas-2D Context API that can be run on top of either Expo Graphics or a browser WebGL context.
+A pure-JS implementation of the W3C's Canvas-2D Context API that can be run on top of either Expo Graphics or a browser WebGL context.

 ## Intention
 This implementation is currently much slower than native 2D context implementations, and if you're interested in performance it's a better idea to create an Expo WebView and put a canvas in it.

 Its primary utility is when you want to use the 2D Context API in a situation where there is no DOM and it would not be a good idea to scrounge one together.

 Hopefully, it may also serve as a learning tool and alternative implementation to an API that exists mostly only in large rendering engine codebases.